 Of the 37 disabled residents classed as ‘vulnerable’ who were living in Grenfell Tower in 2017, 15 died in the fire that broke out on the night of 14 June.
 That is a shocking statistic and one that caused the Grenfell Inquiry to recommend that Personal Emergency Evacuation Plans or PEEPs, should be put in place for anyone with a physical or mental disability living in a high-rise block and who would be unable to escape the building without help should a fire break out.

-A further point to consider is that while someone with mobility problems who owns their flat may opt to live on or close to the ground floor for sheer convenience, tenants in social housing with similar disabilities may not necessarily have the choice of where they live, as housing for social rent is in such short supply.
+In 2019/20, the Government’s own figures show that there were 1,884 evacuations from buildings on fire.
+Just under 30% were from purpose-built blocks of flats–and only 2% from high-rise buildings.
+There are many people with disabilities living in flats around the country, but not all of them have serious mobility problems that would prevent them from evacuating a burning building.
+So in reality, the number of vulnerable people who will require help in any one block, or even one development, is very small.
+A further point to consider is that while someone with mobility problems who own their flat may opt to live on or close to the ground floor for sheer convenience, tenants in social housing with similar disabilities may not have the choice of where they live, as housing for social rent is in such short supply.
 Where this is the case, surely local authorities have a duty of care to ensure their tenants are safe in their own homes.

 We will report on the findings in a future blog.

 Mary-Anne Bowring FIRPM FRICS FARLA FCABE Founder/Head of Asset Management

 Strategic partnerships, holistic delivery/ opportunities, growth, value engineering, thought leadership